 José Edwin Argueta Funes

-A native of San Salvador, El Salvador, I attended the University of Virginia as a Jefferson Scholar, and earned highest distinction majoring in history and philosophy.
-My thesis, titled "Islands of History, Islands of Hope: Citizenship, Belonging, and Housing in Twentieth-Century Hawaii," was awarded the Bernard Peyton Chamberlain Memorial Prize for the Outstanding Distinguished Majors Thesis of 2013.
+A native of San Salvador, El Salvador, I attended the University of Virginia as a Jefferson Scholar, earning highest distinction majoring in history and philosophy.
+My thesis, “Islands of History, Islands of Hope: Citizenship, Belonging, and Housing in Twentieth-Century Hawai‘i,” was awarded the Bernard Peyton Chamberlain Memorial Prize for the Outstanding Distinguished Majors Thesis of 2013.
+In 2019, I obtained a J.D. from Yale Law School, where I served as Legal History Fellow and a Coker Fellow and was awarded the Quintin Johnstone Prize in Real Property Law.
+My work has been supported by the Newberry Consortium in American Indian Studies, the American Society for Legal History, the Hurst Institute at the University of Wisconsin Law School, and the William Nelson Cromwell Foundation.